 There are several rocky outcrops with nice views, so even if you don’t climb the fire tower, you’ll still be rewarded with views of Elmore Lake and the surrounding Green Mountains.

 This is a moderately difficult, 4.5-mile loop, climbing 1,145 in elevation.
-From the campground, Fire Tower Trail starts off as a wide service road.
+Fire Tower Trail starts off as a wide service road from the campground.

 Pass Ridge Trail on your right (this is your return route) so that you are doing the trail clockwise and tackling the steep rocky part on the uphill.